There are ways to have Halloween fun while taking precautions to keep your family and those around you safer.

 “For those passing out candy, maybe it’s a table that you set outside your house so children can pick it up rather than them digging into a container of candy,” Dr. Tailor said.
-“That may be the safest way to do it this year.”
+“That may still be the safest way to do it this year.”

-A traditional costume mask over a cloth mask could make breathing difficult.
+- A traditional costume mask over a cloth mask could make breathing difficult.

 - Masks should not be worn by children under the age of 2 or anyone who has trouble breathing.